 Review Ballots

-There are three types of Review Ballot: Informative Documents (§13.01); Draft Standard for Trial Use (DSTU) (§13.02); and Comment-only (§13.03).
+There are three types of Review Ballot: Informative Documents (GOM §13.01); Draft Standard for Trial Use (DSTU) (GOM §13.02); and Comment-only (GOM §13.03).

 Informative Documents generally are not intended to become normative.
 They explain or support the structure of HL7 standards, or provide detailed information regarding the interpretation or implementation of an HL7 standard.

 DSTU are normally issued as a precursor to a normative ballot.
 They allow the responsible WG to gather industry input on the completeness and viability of the implementation of a proposed standard.
-The review ballot allows for validation of the content of the draft standard prior to release of the DSTU.
+The review ballot allows for validation of the content of the proposed standard prior to release as a DSTU.

 A Comment-only review allows the WG to gather input from a broader audience on documents in process; be they requirements documents, possible informative documents, or candidates for normative status.

 HQ notifies all current members of the intent to form a review group at least 30 days prior to scheduled ballot open date.
-Review group signup is allowed up to one week prior to the close of the ballot period.
+Review group signup is allowed until the date that the ballot opens.

 Although the TSC may approve multiple iterations of a Comment-only ballot, they are typically conducted once to gather input.
 An informative document or DSTU review ballot may remain active until the content is either approved or withdrawn.